-ړ৪ና 20 experts trained in RECP (2014 and 2016) and more than 20 companies started $\overset{\bullet}{\overset{\bullet}{\triangleright}} \rightarrow \overset{\bullet}{\overset{\bullet}{\triangleright}}$ applying RECP solutions.
+ړዳጎ 18 experts trained in two rounds during 2014-2016 in RECP (2014 and 2016) and more than 20 $\dot{a} \rightarrow \dot{a}$ companies started applying RECP solutions.

-RECP clubs established in Kaspi, Kakheti, Kutaisi and Rustav, enabling more than 30 enterprises to apply RECP methodology.
+RECP clubs established in Rustavi and Kakheti were established in 2015, Clubs in Kaspi nand Kutaisi established in 2016, enabling more than 30 enterprises to apply RECP methodology.

-RECP project became a member of the international network of RECP centers (RECPnet).
+Became a member of the international network of RECP centers (RECPnet member since 2015).

-Monitoring equipment for improving RECP assessment purchased.
+Monitoring equipment for improving RECP assessment purchased and an RECP service unit esablished in October 2017.